-Holy Nativity Episcopal School is accredited by the Florida Council of Independent Schools and the Florida Kindergarten Council.
-These two prestigious organizations regularly evaluate our curriculum, our facilities, our teachers’ credentials, our business practices and our financial strength.
+Holy Nativity Episcopal School is accredited by the Florida Council of Independent Schools.
+This prestigious organization regularly evaluates our curriculum, our facilities, our teachers’ credentials, our business practices and our financial strength.

 FCIS (Florida Council of Independent Schools) is a professional educational association that evaluates and accredits independent schools throughout Florida.
 It is now one of the nation’s largest organizations of independent schools.
 Through their evaluation and accreditation process the public is assured that a member school maintains an educationally sound curriculum.
 ALL FCIS schools have a racially nondiscriminatory admissions policy.
 The Council is an associate member of the National Association of Independent Schools (NAIS) and an affiliate of the Council of American Private Education (CAPE).
 It is also a founding member of the Florida Association of Academic Nonpublic Schools (FAANS).